-- Checks or credit cards are accepted at the Continuing Education Center or the University Campus.
+- Checks or credit cards are accepted at the Saint Leo University WorldWide Center or the University Campus.
 Do not mail cash.
-Payments may also be made via eLion through the University's website.
-Payment may also be made via Student Account Advising at (352) 588-6600 or Trane Stop at (352) 588-7496. - 2.
+Payment may also be made via Student Financial Support at (800) 240-7658 or Accounts Receivable at (352) 588-6600. - 2.
 Financial aid grants or loans administered by Saint Leo University. - 3.
 Financial assistance from an outside third-party source.
 To receive credit for this form of aid, students should present written documentation at the time of registration of the amount of the award and the manner in which it is to be paid. - 4.
 Students may also use the Saint Leo University deferred payment plan.
 Payment plan enrollment is available for the current term/semester only.
-Students can enroll in the payment plan via their eLion account under Financial Information.
-Enrollment is required each term/semester, and a \$35 nonrefundable fee applies for each plan.
+Students can enroll in the payment plan via login.saintleo.edu.
+Enrollment is required each term/semester, and a \$35 \$50 nonrefundable fee applies for each plan.
 All tuition and fees for the term/semester must be paid in full before registration for the next term/semester will be accepted.
 The deferred payment plan is subject to late fees, as noted below.